 As I've mentioned previously in other recipes, I love food with a little kick.
 And this BBQ sauce will not disappoint.
 Just a handful of ingredients that you mix together and done!
 No boiling or anything else.
 That easy!

-This sauce is perfect for dipping chicken tenders or you could even use it in a wrap.
+This sauce is perfect for dipping chicken tenders or you could even use it in a sandwich wrap.
 I've had it on turkey burgers and even like to dip my fries in this delicious sauce.
 Just make sure you don't use this sauce to marinate meat.
 It is not meant for that!

 📋 What Ingredients do I need

-🥣 How to Make this White BBQ Sauce
+🥣 How to make White BBQ Sauce

-Easy.
 Combine all ingredients in a bowl and mix well.

 White BBQ Sauce

-- 2 1/2 Cups Mayonnaise
+- 2 ½ Cups Mayonnaise

-- 1/3 Cup Lemon Juice
+- ⅓ Cup Fresh Lemon Juice

-- 1/3 Cup Apple Cider Vinegar
+- ⅓ Cup Apple Cider Vinegar

-- 2 Tbsp White Sugar
+- 2 tablespoon White Sugar

-- 1 Tbsp Ground Black Pepper
+- 1 tablespoon Ground Black Pepper

-- 1 Tbsp Garlic Powder
+- 1 tablespoon Garlic Powder

-- 2 Tbsp Horseradish
+- 2 tablespoon Prepared Horseradish

 - Combine all ingredients in bowl and mix well.

-Any nutritional information provided on this site is an estimate and may vary based on several factors.
+Nutritional information provided for this recipe is based on 1 serving.
+This information is an estimate and may vary based on several factors.
 If nutritional information is important to you and your diet, please verify this recipe with a Registered Dietitian.